oasis-tcs/odata-specs/odata-protocol/10 Context URL.md

     {context-url}#{single-entity}
     {context-url}#{type-name}

-If a response or response part is a single entity of the declared type of an entity set, the context URL fragment is the entity set's name with `/$entity` appended.
+If a response or response part is an entity of the declared type of a (named or implicit) entity set, the context URL fragment is the canonical path `{entity-set}` to the entity set with `/$entity` appended.

 ::: example
-Example ##ex: resource URL and corresponding context URL
+Example ##ex: resource URL and corresponding context URL for named entity set.
+Note the absence of the key predicate `(1)` in the context URL.
 ```
 http://host/service/Customers(1)
 http://host/service/$metadata#Customers/$entity
 ```
 :::

-If the entity is bound to a contained entity set, then `{entity-set}` is the canonical path to the collection-valued containment navigation property of the containing entity.

 ::: example
-Example ##ex: resource URL and corresponding context URL for contained entity
+Example ##ex: resource URL and corresponding context URL for contained entity (implicit entity set)
 ```
 http://host/service/Orders(4711)/Items(1)
 http://host/service/$metadata#Orders(4711)/Items/$entity
 ```
 :::

-If the entity is the target of a single-valued containment navigation property, then the context URL fragment is the canonical path `{single-entity}` to the single-valued containment navigation property of the containing entity without `/$entity` appended.
+If a response or response part is an entity of the declared type of a single-valued containment navigation property, the context URL fragment is the canonical path `{single-entity}` to that navigation property without `/$entity` appended.

 ::: example
 Example ##ex: resource URL and corresponding context URL for